fpirotti/rPET/README.md

 <!-- badges: end -->

-The goal of rPET is to calculate Physiological Equivalent Temperature (PET) using as input measurements from sensors in the field and information on person position and characteristics.
+The goal of rPET is to calculate and map Physiological Equivalent Temperature (PET) using a 3d point cloud and measurements from sensors in the field and data on the metabolic characteristics of a person.
 The following input can be used: - air temperature, - wind speed - sun radiation - relative humidity - age - clothing - metabolic rate (standing, walking, running etc..) - weight - height

-An important component, mean radiant temperature (Tmrt), is estimated in this version in a simplified form, i.e. only considering direct and diffuse sunlight, without other surfaces that could be emitting long-wave radiation (i.e. heat).
+Mean radiant temperature (Tmrt), a key component of PET, is estimated in this version in a simplified form, i.e. only considering direct and diffuse sunlight, without other surfaces that could be emitting long-wave radiation (i.e. heat).

-Environmental 3D information can be used as input in the form of a terrain model (a raster grid) and a 3D point cloud in the form of XYZ table.
+Mean radiant temperature can be mapped using environmental 3D information.
+The software can use a terrain model (a raster grid with height of ground) and a 3D point cloud in the form of an XYZ table.
 These information is used to infer the amount of direct/diffuse solar radiation reaching a person standing at each node of the raster grid, therefore providing Tmrt and the final PET value for that node.
 For more info see \[1-5\]:

 ## Usage